 In my opinion, the best inversion table to buy is the Innova ITM5900.
-This product has a patent-pending vertical massage pad which covers the entire spine area, making for a more comfortable experience.
+The Innova ITM5900 has a patent-pending vertical massage pad that covers the entire spine area, making for a more comfortable experience.
 Also, it can provide heat and massage therapy while you are using it!

-Furthermore, it has a specific ankle holding system that was designed for comfort.
-There are cheaper and more expensive options, but I believe this is the best option for a relatively affordable price.
+Furthermore, it has a specific ankle-holding system that was designed for comfort.
+There are cheaper and more expensive options, but I believe the Innova ITM5900 is the best inversion table for a relatively affordable price.

 Concluding Thoughts – Inversion Table Benefits